cloud-gov/product/README.md

   - The Liberator stream aims to make infrastructure and deployment self-service and easy to use, and ensure people can find answers when they need them.
   - Liberator encompasses all the user- and tenant-facing features of cloud.gov.
 That includes documentation, web UI, onboarding and billing workflow, as well as overall design and branding.

 We keep separate backlogs, kanban boards, etc. reflecting each of these streams of work.
 The [`cg-product` kanban board](https://github.com/18F/cg-product#boards) consolidates the activity of all of these sub-streams into a single view as they fan out into assorted GitHub repositories.
+To get a view reflecting only one of the streams, use the label filter above the board.

 Other notable Slack channels for 18F folk